DanteTrb/ParkinsonBiomech_XAI_GAN/README.md

 ## 🤝 Contributing

 Open to collaborations!
 Want to add transfer learning?
 Test GAN explainability?
 Deploy with Docker?
 Get in touch or open a PR.

+This project integrates explainable AI and generative AI techniques into biomechanics and gait analysis, with a focus on Parkinson's disease.